 The next generation will face many challenges.
-One of these challenges will be the complicated relationship that people have with the environment.
+One of these will be the complicated relationship humans have with the environment and climate change.
 You know that the subject is important to teach them about, but how do you do it?

 Sometimes the best way to teach kids lessons is through something they already like to do: watching movies.
 Many children’s films contain environmental messages and can pass on lessons side-by-side with action, humor, and adventure.
 We have compiled a list of five kid-friendly, family movies that can introduce topics such as pollution, deforestation, and sustainability to your kids.